HOA board member responsibilities explained

 The board treasurer oversees the community’s finances, including the collection and allocation of funds, budget, billing and operational expenditures.
 The treasurer needs to maintain a detailed account of funds and all transactions sanctioned by the board.
 The treasurer keeps the board abreast of any financial issues, including the community’s reserve funds, if there might be expensive repairs in the future.
 Treasurers benefit from being organized, being good accountants and being detail orientated.

-Board member responsibilities
+HOA board member responsibilities

 Legal responsibilities